hpcugent/vsc_user_docs/mkdocs/docs/HPC/FAQ.md

 Possible solutions to this problem include cleaning up unused files and directories or [compressing directories with a lot of files into zip- or tar-files](../linux-tutorial/manipulating_files_and_directories/?h=zip#zipping-gzipgunzip-zipunzip).
-If the problem persists, feel free to contact support [here](./#i-have-another-questionproblem).
+If the problem persists, feel free to [contact support](./#i-have-another-questionproblem).

 ## Other